Do you often sit back to remember what it was like the first time you met with your mate? What was your conversation like?

 As relationships progress, boundaries begin to get broken and they give room to deep questioning beyond surface talks.
 These are questions that shouldn’t be asked at the beginning of relationships but as you progress, you should feel comfortable with your mate.
 Perhaps you have gotten to a point where the time seems imminent, then you can ask the following questions.

-76. Have you gotten intimate with anyone without protection?
+76. Have you gotten intimate with anyone without knowing them too well?

 77. Have you ever been attracted to someone who is married?